taikoxyz/taiko-mono/packages/protocol/contracts/bridge/README.md

 ### Send message / Send token

-The bridge distinguishes 4 different token types: `Ether`, `Erc20`, `Erc1155`, `Erc721`.
+The bridge distinguishes 4 different token types: `Ether`, `ERC20`, `ERC1155`, `ERC721`.
+Ether is kept in the Bridge contract, and token vaults for ERC20, ERC1155, and ERC721 tokens must be deployed to the source and destination chain,
-Each type has it's own vault contract both deployed to the source and destination chain.
-(Except `EtherVault`, which is only deployed on L1 and Bridge itself holds the funds on L2.)

 #### Bridging Ether